 The lighting design must also provide an even, balanced color quality, using a minimal number of different lamp types to simplify maintenance and lamp stocking.
-Energy efficient, long lasting lamps must be selected in accordance with State of California energy conservation requirements.
-Lighting level calculations must be provided to demonstrate that the design meets the lighting level requirements for each area of the library.
+Energy efficient, long lasting lamps must be selected in accordance with State energy conservation requirements.

 Lighting levels and issues in specific situations.
 Lighting levels should meet the illuminance recommendations outlined in the IESNA Lighting Handbook (9th edition, 2000), published by the Illuminating Engineering Society of North America.
 These recommendations are summarized below.
-The levels described below should be considered minimum targets to ensure that older individuals with increased illumination needs are also accommodated.